Getting your first hundred users is nothing like getting the next thousand

 Mistakes I've made at each stage

-At the first hundred: Spending too long on features instead of talking to users.
+At the first 100: spending too long on features instead of talking to users.
 Building what I thought was important instead of what they told me was important.

-In the awkward middle: Trying to do too many growth channels at once.
+In the awkward middle: trying too many growth channels at once.
 Dabbling in ads, content, partnerships, and communities simultaneously instead of picking one and going deep.

-At the next thousand: Over-optimizing too early.
+At the next 1,000: optimizing too early.
 A/B testing copy when I should have been writing more content.
 Tweaking conversion rates when I should have been expanding the top of the funnel.

 The uncomfortable truth

 There's no shortcut through any of these phases.
 You can't skip the personal outreach phase by running ads.
-You can't skip the awkward middle by going viral (viral fame without product-market fit just means lots of people try your thing once and never come back).
+You can't skip the awkward middle by going viral, because viral fame without product-market fit means lots of people try your thing once and never come back.

 Each phase teaches you something you need for the next one.
 The conversations with early users inform the content that drives organic growth.
 The organic growth data tells you which features to invest in.
 The feature improvements reduce churn and make the growth sustainable.